neha-kay/Kiko-plus/_posts/2017-06-02-footsteps.md

   <img src="/images/photos-travel/2-scotland-st-patricks.jpg">
 </p>

-In 2015, I visited Dublin, Ireland on _St.
-Patrick's Day_.
-Yep, and it was as insane as that sounded and more.
+In 2015, I visited Dublin, Ireland on St. Patrick's Day.
+Yep, and it was as insane as that sounded, and more.

 If you could imagine an entire city erupting in a party for 3 consecutive nights, that's more or less what St. Patrick's Day is like in Ireland's capital city.
 These were some of the crowds during the festival.

 -------